samy4sam/ti-nspire/Robotic/README.md

 Note: works for rad and deg.
 Calculater settings are crucial.

 ### robotic/rotx(θ)
-Function to get  getting the rotation matrix around the x-axis.
+Function to get the rotation matrix around the x-axis.

 Parameters:
 *  θ [rad]: Angle around the x-axis.